HFilowiat/OpenTG/README.md

-# OpenTG
+# OpenTG (fork)

-**OpenTG** is the open-source continuation of a previously developed video game project that is no longer under active development.
+This is a **personal fork** of **OpenTG**, the open-source continuation of a previously developed video game project that is no longer under active development.

-This repository makes the game’s core systems, tools, and assets publicly available for learning, modification, and community-driven experimentation.
+This fork will focus primarily on experimenting with the UI, and creating a Linux desktop build (I have yet to really look at the code, mind you).

+I rather doubt I will be distributing a build anywhere for the time being.
+So, if you want to look at any changes made, you will have to build it yourself.

 > ⚠️ **Note:** While OpenTG is open source, the original game’s **brand name, title, and logos** remain protected.
 > Any derivative projects **must not** use the original game’s name or branding.